Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

 Deauville is also one of the best seaside resorts in Normandy.
-It is one of the top spots to visit in France and it features 2 km of sandy shoreline and that includes places to rent parasols and lounge chairs.
+It is one of the top spots to visit in France, and it features 2 km of sandy shoreline, including places to rent parasols and lounge chairs.
 You can do many activities there, like sailing, golfing, and equestrian competitions.
 Deauville is famous for its events like the International Polo Championship and the Deauville American Film Festival.

 15. Evreux